congshengwu/ADBWifiScript/README.md

 USB debug mode must be turned on in the Developer options from phone setting.

-Connect your Android device to your PC with data cable, and make sure they are in the same Wifi network.
+Connect your Android device to your PC via USB cable, and make sure they are in the same Wifi network.

+## How to use:

+If the Environment and Phone Setting is ready, download the file [adb_wifi_script.py](https://github.com/congshengwu/ADBWifiScript/blob/master/adb_wifi_script.py) to your local computer.

+Run `python adb_wifi_script.py`.

-Then execute this script, the script will obtain the IP address of your phone via adb command, and connect your phone to your PC over Wifi.
-Last, the wireless debugging is available.
+The script will obtain the IP address of your phone via adb command, and connect your phone to your PC over Wifi, the wireless debugging will be available.

 ## The used adb commands in this script: